 Other Awesome Home Theater Websites

-There’s probably millions out there so no way would I be able to touch on all of them; but I wanted to let you know about a few of the best ones that I’ve at least come across so far that you’ll likely find helpful too.
+There’s probably a bunch out there so no way would I be able to touch on all of them; but I wanted to let you know about a few of the best ones that I’ve at least come across so far that you’ll likely find helpful too.

 I like this site because besides offering stellar reviews and well detailed explanations, there’s an awesome active community that shares the same love for home theater.
 You’ll likely learn a lot there as well.